CTSRD-CHERI/cheri-exercises/src/exercises/debug-and-disassemble/README.md

     Where do its bounds appear to originate from?
 12. Print out the register file using `info registers`.
     What mappings do the capabilities in the register file point to?
+    Notice that some capabilities are labeled with `(sentry)`.
+Sentry capabilities are sealed (can not be modified or used to load or store), but can be used as a jump target (where they are unsealed and installed in `pcc`).
+What implications does this have for attackers.